Classic autism

 Sensory integration therapy

 Sensory integration therapy helps people with autism adapt to different kinds of sensory stimuli.
 Many with autism can be oversensitive to certain stimuli, such as lights or sounds, causing them to overreact.
-Others may not react to certain stimuli, such as someone speaking to them.[68]
-Therapists will create a plan that focuses on the type of stimulation the person needs integration with.
+Others may not react to certain stimuli, such as someone speaking to them.
+Therapists will help create a plan that focuses on the type of stimulation the person needs integration with.[68]

 Applied behavioral analysis (ABA)